jyuhuan/pacaya-playground/README.md

 )
 ```

 where R is some algebra.
+The logical factors `TwoChooseOne` and `Equal` can be used off-the-shelf.